CharlesMangwa/react-data-fetching/docs/Fetch.md

     }
     /**
      * You could also do something here to change isRefetchingData
-     * or isLoadingMore from your state is you want to use `refetch`.
+     * or isLoadingMore from your state is you want to use `refetchKey`.
      * You can see an example here: https://goo.gl/wq8iMU.
     */
   }